Aaron98990/ways-of-the-game/misconduct.md

 - "You can overrule the linesman"
 - "That's a flop"
-- "That's was outside the penalty area."
+- "That was outside the penalty area."
 - "Call it both ways.
-Your calling everything for the other team."
+You're calling everything for the other team."
 - "No way that's a foul."
 - "What are you calling?"
 - "Keep my players safe!
 Control the game."